juju/docs/src/en/upgrade-series.md

  1. The user initiates the upgrade.
-    1. The machine is removed from the pool of available machines in the sense that charms can not be deployed upon it.
+    1. The machine is removed from the pool of available machines in the sense that charms can not be deployed to it.
     1. Juju prepares the machine for the upcoming OS upgrade.
     1. All units on the machine are taken into account.
  1. The user manually performs the upgrade of the operating system and makes